 Facebook.
 We love it and we hate it.
 This billion-user social media platform allows us to stay in touch with people we love, it helps us to know what’s going on around us, it introduces us to ideas and articles we appreciate, and frankly, we enjoy the low maintenance socialization we experience.

 Then there are things we don’t like so much.
 We don’t appreciate the urge to compare our lives to others.
 We hate getting wrapped up in this potential time sucker.
 And no doubt, we have a massive distaste for the mean words that get passed around so flippantly.

-But there is one danger to Facebook that we may be unaware of.
-As we scroll through the hundreds of posts on our newsfeed, we may succumb to a hazardous habit.
+But there is one danger to Facebook that we may be entirely unaware of.
+As we scroll through posts by the hundreds, we may succumb to a hazardous habit.
 But with a little thought, we can avoid this potential peril of our social media usage.